nicolasdickenmann/resumeturnsmeme/README.md

-# 📄 Document question answering template
+# 🧠 Turn your resume into pure brainrot

-A simple Streamlit app that answers questions about an uploaded document via OpenAI's GPT-3.5.
+A simple Streamlit app that turns your resume into a brainrot meme using dalle-3.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://document-question-answering-template.streamlit.app/)